setmy-info/setmy-info.github.io/src/site/markdown/it/process/scrum/backlog/stealer-backlog.md

 23. The work is done under a contractor agreement, not an employment contract.
 24. No documentation required.
 25. Code should not be squashed.
+26. As prerequisite, show us your code style.
+Github, GitLab, Bitbucket, ... anything you have made jn Java.

 ## Goal description